Large scale re-imagined photographic tableaux by Red Saunders

 9 March 2013 — 29 September 2013

-The museum is delighted to announce its next changing exhibition will feature re-imagined photographic tableaux by Red Saunders.
+The museum is delighted to announce its current changing exhibition features re-imagined photographic tableaux by Red Saunders.

 An Impressions Gallery touring exhibition, Hidden recreates great moments in the long struggle for rights and representation in Britain.
 It is particularly fitting that these photographic tableaux be on show at the People’s History Museum – the national museum of democracy in Britain and the home of ‘ideas worth fighting for’.
 With the past often dominated by Kings, Queens and military battles, the aim of the Hidden project was to recreate the historic scenes involving the dissenters, revolutionaries, radicals and non-conformists who have often been hidden from history.